akashvarshney/hacker-rank-algorithms/README.md

 # hacker-rank-algorithms
-This repositry contains the sloution of hacker rank algorithms problems
+This repository contains the solutions of hacker rank algorithms problems
 ##### Language Used : C#